Best known for: Writing the book Uncle Tom's Cabin about slavery

 In 1851, Harriet began writing a story about slavery.
 She wanted to help people in the North to understand better the realities of slavery.
 Initially, a new portion of the story came out each week in a newspaper called the National Era.
 The story became very popular and the installments were published as an entire book called Uncle Tom's Cabin in 1852.

 Uncle Tom's Cabin told the story about a kind enslaved man named Tom.
 Tom is sold a few times between enslavers until he ends up being owned by plantation owner Simon Legree.
 Simon Legree is an evil man who likes to beat enslaved people.
 Tom's kindness toward his fellow enslaved only makes Simon angrier.
 When two enslaved women escape, Simon tries to force Tom to tell him where they went.
 Tom refuses and is eventually beaten to death by Simon.

 The book became a national best seller.
 It was not only popular in the United States, but also around the world.
 People in the North who had not really thought about slavery before, began to understand just how horrible it was.
 Many people joined the abolitionist movement as a result of reading the book.
 They wanted slavery outlawed throughout the United States.

 Although there were many issues and causes to the Civil War, there is no doubt that Uncle Tom's Cabin educated people on the horrors of slavery and had an impact in helping Abraham Lincoln get elected.
 It was certainly one of the causes that led to the Civil War.

 Interesting Facts About Harriet Beecher Stowe

-- When writing Uncle Tom's Cabin, Harriet did her own research visiting a plantation with slaves.
-She also met with former slaves and had them verify that the events in her story were accurate and realistic.
+When writing Uncle Tom's Cabin, Harriet did her own research visiting a plantation with enslaved workers.
+She also met with former enslaved people and had them verify that the events in her story were accurate and realistic.